Vocapia Research announces the availability of beta versions of two new

 place names, that have peaky popularity in news data.

-European Union languages as well as Arabic, Mandarin, and Russian.
-The
+languages, including most major European languages as well as Arabic,

-Vocapia Research VoxSigma
+Mandarin, and Russian.
+The Vocapia Research VoxSigma

-® software suite uses advanced
+® software

-language technologies such as language identification, speech
+suite uses advanced language technologies such as language identification,

-recognition, and speaker identification to transform raw audio and
+speech recognition, and speaker identification to transform raw audio and

 audiovisual data into structured and searchable XML documents.
-This
+This technology

-technology relies on over 25 years of research at LIMSI-CNRS, with
+relies on decades of research at LISN, with which there is a privileged

-with LIMSI have achieved top ranks in national and international
+partnership.
+Joint systems developed with LISN have achieved top ranks in

-the Vocapia Research website or use the contact information page
+Research website or use the contact information

 http://www.vocapia.com/contact.